MCF-x-Course-Hero/pomodoro-timer/README.md

 ## Project Overview

 Add a quick summary of what your project theme and objectives are.
+This project is a pomodoro timer website which aims to aid students in studying by encouraging them to remain focused and on task.

 Deployment Website: **Add Link to Deployed Project**